Skip to content

 axt board install 3 Detailed rear view of ATX board

-Then place the ATX board bracket on the side frame of the computer chassis.
+Then place the ATX board bracket on the side frame of the computer chassis (if required).

 axt board install 4